 Morris L. Davis, Associate Professor of the History of Christianity and Wesleyan/Methodist Studies, became Associate Dean for Academic Affairs in 2011.
 His office focuses particularly on the curricular and academic aspects of the Theological School with responsibility for working with the Academic Standing Committee, the Curriculum Committee, and the Admissions Committee.
-He works with Dean Samuel on faculty development with particular responsibility for hiring of adjunct faculty.
+He works with Dean Viera on faculty development with particular responsibility for hiring of adjunct faculty.
 This office works extensively with students around their particular academic needs and interests as well.
-Ms. Tuitt and Dean Davis work with seniors on a variety of activities during their final year at Drew.
+Ms. Tuitt and Dean Viera work with seniors on a variety of activities during their final year at Drew.

 About Dean Davis

 Dean Davis’s teaching and research is in the broader field of Christianity in the Americas including race, nationalism, and the history of missions; slavery and racial segregation among Christians; Wesleyan and Methodist movements; and Christians and war.
 He is currently at work on a book manuscript, tentatively entitled, Seeing Need, Spreading Christian Civilization: Photography and North American Missions, 1880-1940.

 An intensive consideration of the power of race in American Christian cultures, with an emphasis on recent critical theories of race.

 History of Christian Missions from the Reform Era to the Twentieth Century (Chist 269)